misterdebug/crud-generator-laravel/README.md

 ### Create CRUD (or REST API)

-Let's make a real life example : Build a blog
+Let's illustrate with a real life example : Building a blog

 A `Post` has many (hasMany) `Comment` and belongs to many (belongsToMany) `Tag`